Missing records and overseas immunisations

-At the immunisation session, we will give you the catch-up schedule for your child and administer any outstanding vaccines to bring them up to date with the National Immunisation Program.
+At the immunisation session, we will present you with the catch-up schedule for your child and administer any outstanding vaccines to bring them up to date with the National Immunisation Program.
 If more visits are required, we will tell you when you need to come back.

 Step 4 – Update your child’s records

-After any vaccination, we will update our database and upload your child’s immunisation records to the AIR.
+After any vaccination, we will update our database and upload your child’s immunisation records to the Australian Immunisation Register (AIR).

 You'll be able to access and download your child’s Immunisation History Statement from the AIR within 24 hours of the vaccination.